marcustyphoon/marcustyphoon/README.md

 - [x] Maybe add excluded blogs?
 - [x] Add back the legacy code (possibly rebuilding the extension) / Check functionality on non-react pages
 - [x] ~~add a separate "always hide" setting for the sidebar? (or~~ just stop breaking on clicked posts ~~idk how)~~
+- [ ] fix scrolling with the toggle
 - [ ] Implement whatever changes no recommended gets from the PR review
 - [ ] Fix interaction between no-recommended and show-originals (and blacklist and etc etc)